 A study that evaluated the results of treatment for depression in adolescents suggests that only about 10 percent of teenagers who are treated for depressive disorders will abuse drugs in the future, explains Duke University.
 Of the adolescents in the study, 90 percent of those who responded to treatment for depression did not abuse drugs or alcohol in the future.

 By treating depression early, it is possible to prevent teenagers from using drugs or alcohol as a form of self-medication.
-Psych Central states that depression is a treatable disorder when it is properly diagnosed.
+Psych Central states that depression is a treatable disorder when a proper diagnosis is given.
 Since teenagers can turn to drugs or alcohol in an attempt to alleviate the negative emotions and symptoms that are associated with depressive disorders, it is particularly important for a medical professional to diagnose the problem and ensure that treatment is provided.

 Risks of Untreated Depression

-Teenagers who are not treated for depression can face unexpected risks.
-Although substance abuse is a common risk, it is not the only potential problem that can arise when depression is not treated.
+Teenagers who do not get help for depression can face risks.
+Although substance abuse is a common risk, it is not the only potential problem that can arise with depression.

 The risks of untreated depression may include: